17 Prettiest Tuscany Villages & Hill Towns in Tuscany + Tips How to Visit in 2022

 Building on the tower began in the 12th century, but it was already leaning by the time the second story was started.
 The Tower was used as a bell tower for the Cattedrale di Pisa, and the cemetery and a baptistry are also nearby.

 The rest of the city is a bit quieter because most tourists only come to see the Tower.
 Stop for coffee, take a peek into different shops, and enjoy street art from world-renowned artist Keith Haring.
 Even though the major city center is inland from the coast, Pisa still has a lovely shoreline.
+Afterward, be sure to explore some of the best towns near Pisa, Italy too.

-How to Get There
+🚘 How To Get There

-The easiest way to reach Pisa is by the Italian train system or by driving – If you are traveling from Rome to Pisa check here for all options.
-Several tours can also bring you to Pisa for a day trip from Florence.
+• The easiest way to reach Pisa is by the Italian train system or by driving – If you are traveling from Rome to Pisa check here for all options.

-Where to Stay
+🏨 Where to Stay

 3. Sienna